Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Enterprise-Reference-Architecture.md

  ![saasresourcegroup2](./images/saasrg2.png)

 In general SaaS Solution will required data layer and sometime storage layer.
-If the **SaaS Solution** needs components like SQL Server, Storage Account, Cosmos Db, Azure function etc, it will be deployed to to dedicated subnet and enable private link. **The Current SaaS Accelerator requires SQL Server Services only**
+If the **SaaS Solution** needs components like SQL Server, Storage Account, Cosmos Db, Azure function etc, each component will be deployed to a dedicated subnet and enable private link. **The Current SaaS Accelerator requires SQL Server Services only**

  ![saasresourcegroup3](./images/saasrg3.png)